Exopy/exopy/docs/source/dev_guide/testing.rst

 - tmpdir : a temporary directory (should be converted to unicode before passing it to 'os' module functions)

-Ecpy add some other :
+Exopy add some other :

 - app : fixture ensuring that the Application is running (mandatory for testing widgets).
 - windows : fixtures closing all opened windows after a test.
 - app_dir : return the automatically set path for the application
-- dialog_sleep : return the time to sleep as specified by the --ecpy-sleep option
+- dialog_sleep : return the time to sleep as specified by the --exopy-sleep option

 The other fixtures can be found in the testing package.
 Each subpackage usually